About Forces 80

 history policy and is happy to allow the public to touch, feel

 and hold different items on display.
-Forces 80 can tailor its display at various events to suit the
+Forces 80 can tailor its display

-display requirements and the group has come to specialise in the
+suit an events organisers' specific requirements and the group has come to specialise in the

 1982 Falklands Conflict.